Double-loop randomized quasi-Monte Carlo estimator for nested integration: Nested integration

 Directly evaluating the function $g$ is often not feasible.
 For example, if evaluating $g$ requires solving a PDE, only a FEM approximation $g_h$ with a discretization parameter $h$ may be accessible.
 Thus, the following assumption is made. \begin{asu}[Discretization rate] Let $g_h$ be an approximation of $g$ such that

-where $\eta>0$ denotes the $h$-convergence rate, and $C_{\rm{disc}}>0$ is constant in $h$.
+where $\eta>0$ denotes the $h$-convergence rate, and $C_{\rm{disc}}>0$ is independent of $h$.
 The work of evaluating $g_h$ is assumed to be of order $\cl{O}(h^{-\gamma})$, for some $\gamma > 0$. \end{asu} Moreover, the variance of the DLMC estimator \eqref{eq:dlmc} for discretized integrand $g_h$ is assumed to be finite as $h\to 0$.
 Unless stated otherwise, a discretized version $g_h$ is applied in the numerical estimators, and the subscript was omitted for simplicity thereafter.
 For square-integrable and thrice-differentiable $f$ and square-integrable $g$, the bias of the DLMC estimator has the following upper bound:

-where $C_{\rm{MC}, 3}>0$ represents a constant related to the variance of the inner MC estimation in \eqref{eq:dlmc}, and $C_{\rm{disc}}>0$ could be different from that introduced in Assumption~\ref{asu:FEM}.
+where $C_{\rm{MC}}^{(3)}>0$ represents a constant related to the variance of the inner MC estimation in \eqref{eq:dlmc}, and $C_{\rm{disc}}>0$ could be different from that introduced in Assumption~\ref{asu:FEM}.
 Furthermore, the variance of the DLMC estimator has the following upper bound:

-where $C_{\rm{MC}, 1},C_{\rm{MC}, 2} >0$ are constants \cite{Bec18}.
+where $C_{\rm{MC}}^{(1)},C_{\rm{MC}}^{(2)} >0$ are constants \cite{Bec18}.
 The optimal work of the DLMC estimator for a specific error tolerance $TOL>0$ is given by

 as $TOL\to 0$.
 Proofs for the specific case of approximating the EIG in Bayesian OED are provided in \cite{Bec18}, and adapting them to the general case of a nested integral is straightforward.
 Proofs for general integrands without additional inner discretization (e.g., FEM) are provided in \cite{Hon09}, where nonsmooth integrands are also considered.
 These proofs assume that the outer integrand is thrice differentiable; however, this is not a requirement for the estimator \eqref{eq:dlmc} to converge.
-In \cite{Rai18}, similar error bounds were derived using more lenient requirements.

-To attain smaller error bounds and optimal work, in this work we replace both MC approximations in \eqref{eq:dlmc} with rQMC approximations and arrived at the rDLQMC estimator, defined below. \begin{set}[rDLQMC estimator] The rDLQMC estimator of a nested integral \eqref{eq:double.loop} is defined as follows:
+In \cite{Rai18}, similar error bounds were derived using more relaxed requirements. \begin{rmk}[Assumptions on the discretized inner integrand] Assumptions similar to the ones stated above regarding the convergence of the estimator with discretized inner integrand must be verified on a case-by-case basis.
+It is beyond the scope of this work to analyze this discretization error further for particular integrands or discretization methods.
+We refer to~\cite{Bec18} for a discussion of the DLMC estimator for the EIG application with FEM discretization. \end{rmk} To attain smaller error bounds and optimal work, in this work we replace both MC approximations in \eqref{eq:dlmc} with rQMC approximations and arrive at the rDLQMC estimator, defined below. \begin{set}[rDLQMC estimator] The rDLQMC estimator of a nested integral \eqref{eq:double.loop} is defined as follows: